Sugarcoder/Sweet-Tweets-V2/README.md

 # Sweet Tweets v2

-This is a Twitter application with the ability to view tweets and switch tabs (Home, Mentions) using fragments.
+This is a Twitter application with the ability to view tweets and switch tabs (Home, Mentions), using fragments.

 ## Features: